 President George W. Bush announces his plan to federally fund faith-based initiatives.

 A devout Christian, Bush’s plan applied to a multitude of denominations in order to, in his words, unleash these fantastic armies of compassion which exist all across the country.
-The new policy received bipartisan support, including kudos from leading Senators Joseph Liebermann and Rick Santorum.
+The new policy received bipartisan support, including from then-senators Joseph Lieberman and Rick Santorum.
 The senators agreed with Bush that individuals and couples should receive tax breaks for donations to faith-based charities as well as secular organizations.

 Bush’s plan to federally fund faith-based programs upset secularists and debate over the efficacy and constitutionality of the program continued into his second term.